Responsible Conduct of Research

 Seminar Responsible is Professor Peter Sandøe (SUND/SCIENCE).

-SUND offers a three-hour workshop on responsible conduct of research to all postdocs and assistant professors.
+SUND offers a four-hour workshop on responsible conduct of research to all postdocs and assistant professors.
 The aim of the workshop is to promote responsible conduct of research in a Danish context through case-based presentations and group discussions.

 - Authorship and collaboration